 - There are two types of solar: solar photovoltaics (PV) and solar thermal (or hot water).
 This guide focuses on solar PV ("solar" going forward).
-For information on solar thermal, click here. - Solar works in NYC.
-As of December 2015, the City has more than 58 megawatts of solar installed, enough to power 8,400 homes. - Solar systems on multifamily buildings can pay for themselves in 5-10 years at current incentive levels, sometimes less, while solar panel power production warranties typically last 25 years many panels function for 30+ years. - Solar systems can often be financed for \$0 down, either through a loan or third-party ownership via a lease or power purchase agreement. - Current incentives and tax credits can reduce the out-of-pocket costs by 80%.
-The process of monetizing state and federal tax credits is more complicated for co-ops and condos than for single-family homes or private management companies, so a tax attorney should be consulted. - Incentives and tax credits are scheduled to decline in the coming years, so it can pay to install solar today rather than waiting for further price declines or technological advances. - Solar systems can be installed with 2 types of racking: roof-penetrating or ballasted non-roof- penetrating.
-A contractor can discuss the options and how they may affect a roof warranty. - It is important that your roof have at least 15 years of life left before installing solar. - The space on your roof available for solar will be affected by 4 factors: roof orientation, shading, roof obstructions, and the NYC Fire Code. - The electric metering configuration of your building can affect the potential size of a solar system.
-Buildings with units individually metered by Con Edison will connect the system to the common meter to offset common electricity needs, such as elevators and lighting, but not consumption of individual units.
-A master or sub-metered building will be able to offset both common and individual electrical consumption. - The electric rate categorization (also called utility tariff) of your building's electric meter will significantly impact the potential savings and payback of solar.
+For information on solar thermal, click here. - Solar works in New York State.
+As of December 2015, the State has more than 520 megawatts of solar installed, enough to power 75,000 homes. - Solar systems on multifamily buildings can pay for themselves in 5-10 years at current incentive levels, sometimes less, while solar panel power production warranties typically last 25 years - many panels function for 30+ years. - Solar systems can often be financed for \$0 down, through Property Assessed Clean Energy (PACE) financing via Energize NY PACE Finance, a loan, or third-party ownership via a lease or power purchase agreement. - Current incentives and tax credits can reduce the out-of-pocket costs by 80%.
+The process of monetizing state and federal tax credits is more complicated for co-ops and condos than for single-family homes or private management companies, so a tax attorney should be consulted. - Incentives and tax credits are scheduled to decline in the coming years, so it can pay to install solar today rather than waiting for further price declines or technological advances. - Solar systems can be installed with 2 types of racking: roof-penetrating or ballasted non-roofpenetrating.
+A contractor can discuss the options and how they may affect a roof warranty. - It is important that your roof have at least 15 years of life left before installing solar. - The space on your roof available for solar will be affected by 4 factors: roof orientation, shading, roof obstructions, and local fire codes and zoning. - The electric metering configuration of your building can affect the potential size of a solar system.
+Buildings with units individually metered by their utility will generally connect the system to the common meter to offset common electricity needs, such as elevators and lighting, but not consumption of individual units.
+A master or sub-metered building will be able to offset both common and individual electrical consumption.
+Utilizing microinverters can facilitate connection to multiple meters if the proper legal agreements are in place among residents to determine remuneration for project expenses. - The electric rate categorization (also called utility tariff) of your building's electric meter will significantly impact the potential savings and payback of solar.
 Solar does not typically reduce demand charges. - Going solar can be a complex process for co-ops and condos because of board decision making and the challenge of monetizing tax credits be prepared for ups and downs, but the economic and environmental payoffs can be well worth it. - Solar can be combined with energy efficiency to reduce the size of a solar system needed to offset your building's energy usage or to maximize the impact of your investment.
+Energy efficiency can be combined with solar in Energize NY PACE Finance.